mkdrake37/seams/fulbright.md

 > Workshop Impact on Host Institution (2,500 characters)

+> TJH, MD - less cynical / b-school wording?  more positive, currently too negatively frank

+> MD, emphasize international networking?

-AIMS, like any research and training organization, prospers according to its reputation.
+AIMS, like any research and training organization, is its reputation.
 That reputation is built by the accomplishments of the individuals that participate in its program.
 Thus, the more high-quality work its students and researchers get out to the public in general, especially while